MK2112/minicorpus/Readme.md

 Therefore, a penalty on high-density 'oversampling' is put in place through $\omega$ to reduce semantic redundancy in the sampled subset.<br>
 Over-emphasizing this penalty would however lead to a loss of information, as dense regions may be dense specifically because of the region's semantic information being particularly important/informative and thus captured more often.
 For the particular approach of size-density-proportionate sampling, $\omega$ was set to 0.5 to have both dense, representative regions, as well as sparse, diverse regions, explicitly captured.
 Note that $\omega$ doesn't weigh one factor (cluster size) against the other (cluster density), and rather the density factor is scaled by $\omega$.
 Note also that we perform this per cluster as to make sure we still represent each of the non-excluded clusters in the final dataset, and not having the sampling from one subset of clusters leading to ignoring other clusters entirely.

 As it was a goal to produce a smaller, more retaining/representative version of MiniPile, this approach was scaled to produce successively even smaller versions of the distilled dataset.
-One of the ablation studies, "MiniPile Density Pico", was trained on the 160M and the [1.4B Pythia](https://huggingface.co/EleutherAI/pythia-1.4b-deduped) model architectures and showed surprising results on both, which are further discussed in the [Interpretation on practical improvements](#interpretation-on-practical-improvements) section.
+One of the ablation studies, "MiniPile Density Pico", was trained on the 160M Pythia and the [1.4B Pythia](https://huggingface.co/EleutherAI/pythia-1.4b-deduped) model architectures and showed surprising results on both, which are further discussed in the [Interpretation on practical improvements](#interpretation-on-practical-improvements) section.
 It is these results combined with the above initial positive feedback that led us to the conclusion that the size-density-proportionate sampling approach is the most interesting and impactful idea, fullfilling the requirement of producing a smaller, yet more representative version of MiniPile.

 ## Benchmark Results